Jacob6094/extract-nt-hash/README.md

-# ntlm-cracking-scripts-output-files
-attemps to crack all hashes from secrets dump output, dispalys which users have their corresponding cracked passwords and which dont
+extracts all hashes from  secrets dump/sam dump into a file for easy hash cracking.
 Steps:
-1) secrets dump into file called secretsdump_output.txt
+1) secrets dump into a file
-2) run Crack.py
+2) run extractHashes.py <filename>